 Note that modeling and simulating different corner cases is a fundamental concept in IBIS.
-For each model instance, the EDA tool will make use of either the "Typ", "Min" or "Max" data provided in the IBIS file, according to the user's simulation setup.
+For each model instance, the EDA tool will make use of either the "Typ", "Min" or "Max" data provided in the IBIS.ibs file, according to the user's simulation setup.

-As described in the "Notes on Data Derivation Method" section of this document, the "Min" and "Max" data for the I-V tables and their corresponding voltage reference keywords, [Ramp] and V-T tables represent the slow and fast behavior of the device, respectively.
+As described in Section 9the "Notes on Data Derivation Method" section, "NOTES ON DATA DERIVATION METHOD" of this document, the "Min" and "Max" data for the I-V tables and their corresponding voltage reference keywords, [Ramp] and V-T tables represent the slow and fast behavior of the device, respectively.
 Following the conservative approach, the "Max" value of C\comp represents the slow, and the "Min" value of C\comp represents the fast behavior of the device.